NattapongSiri/permutator/readme.md

     }
 }
 ```
-The added complexity let this trait add applicable to wider type.
+The added complexity make this trait applicable to wider type.
 Here's new implemention on `Rc<RefCell<&mut [T]>>` which return `HeapPermutationCell`.
 ```Rust
 impl<'a, T> Permutation<'a> for Rc<RefCell<&'a mut[T]>> where T :'a {